ImagingLyceum-ASU/ImageSTEAM-notebooks/README.md

 Then follow steps **4 - 7**

 ---
+## How to cite these notebooks
+Please cite our EAAI-24 paper which describes the ImageSTEAM program in addition to this Github.

+Suren Jayasuriya, Kimberlee Swisher, Joshua Rego, Sreenithy Chandran, John Mativo, Terri Kurz, Cerenity Collins, Dawn Robinson, Ramana Pidaparti, ImageSTEAM: Teacher Professional Development for Integrating Visual Computing into Middle School Lessons, The 14th Symposium on Educational Advances in Artificial Intelligence (EAAI-24) 2024

+Bibtex:
+@inproceedings{jayasuriya2024imagesteam,
+  title={ImageSTEAM: Teacher Professional Development for Integrating Visual Computing into Middle School Lessons}, author={Jayasuriya, Suren and Swisher, Kimberlee and Rego, Joshua D and Chandran, Sreenithy and Mativo, John and Kurz, Terri and Collins, Cerenity E and Robinson, Dawn T and Pidaparti, Ramana}, booktitle={Proceedings of the AAAI Conference on Artificial Intelligence}, volume={38}, number={21}, pages={23101--23109}, year={2024}
+}

 ## Funding Acknowledgement
 This work is supported by the National Science Foundation under awards DRL-1949384 and DRL-1949493.